-The best carpet cleaner 2020: Do a deep clean
+Best carpet cleaner 2023: Deep clean your carpets with these tried and tested options

 Numatic George GVE370 Carpet Cleaner

+With its quirky design and two-in-one functions, this is a great pick as well.

-Henry vacuums are utterly iconic (in the UK at least) for their smiley faces, but you might not know that the George model is a great alternative if you want a 2-in-1 vacuum and carpet cleaner.
+Henry vacuums are utterly iconic or their smiley faces, but you might not know that the George model is a great alternative if you want a 2-in-1 vacuum and carpet cleaner.

 It isn't quite as stellar in terms of cleaning as the other models on this list, but you're partly buying this for the convenience of not having a separate device for different cleans, and that turns the George into a really great pick.

 If you want a new vacuum and have plenty of carpets too, it's a really sensible option.